-A review of the best gear I’ve used in 2019.
-All the items have been well tested in variety of tough conditions.
+A review of the best gear I’ve used in 2020.
+I haven’t bought much equipment this year because of COVID, so the gear mentioned below is not necessarily new kit but are the items that have been most frequently worn in 2020.
+All the items have been well used and tested in variety of tough working conditions.

 For more information on gear and equipment have a read of Alex’s blog on Equipment & Clothing for Scottish Winter Walking & Mountaineering

 Beyond the Edge Ltd is based in Sheffield two hours by train from London and within easy travelling distance from Manchester, Leeds, Nottingham and other Northern towns and cities.

 We are one of the UKs most experienced providers of climbing, walking, scrambling, mountaineering and navigation training courses.

 Most of our courses are run in the nearby Peak District National Park which has some of the finest climbing, bouldering, walking and hiking in the world.